-People always have their own ways to take a break such as talking with your roommates or family members, playing with pets, opening the window to get some fresh air, doing some simple yoga postures, feeling the beat, and more.
+People always have their own ways to take a break such as talking with their roommates or family members, playing with pets, opening the window to get some fresh air, doing some simple yoga postures, feeling the beat, and more.
 You can have five-minute breaks after every hour learning and working from home or take a 30-minute break at half of morning or afternoon, up to you.

 So, you’ve covered six tips for home-based learning and working productively to get through this tough time.

 Apart from cons, the COVID-19 pandemic also brings us a positive side.
 It has been challenging the limits of human creativity.
 That is, we can develop digital technology to adapt to global learning and working needs.
-In particular, students, teachers and employees can solve all tasks at home with the help of technology.
+In particular, students, teachers, and employees can solve all tasks at home with the help of technology.
 For example, some applications such as Zoom or Webex will help colleagues to stay connected through online meetings.
 Meanwhile, when it comes to education, many eLearning tools are available to assist educators to create interesting eLearning courses.
-And what’s more, not only educators, but also a lot of companies have applied eLearning authoring tools to create online training.
+And what’s more, not only educators but also a lot of companies have applied eLearning authoring tools to create online training.